 First there are two levels of directories used for hashing, to prevent too many things ending up in any one directory.
 See hashing for details.

 Each subdirectory has the name of a key in one of the key-value backends.
 The file inside also has the name of the key.
 This two-level structure is used because it allows the write bit to be removed from the subdirectories as well as from the files.
 That prevents accidentially deleting or changing the file contents.
+See lockdown for details.

 In direct mode, file contents are not stored in here, and instead are stored directly in the file.
 However, the same symlinks are still committed to git, internally.